TommyMart/Data_Visualisation_API/readme.md

 This code connects the Post model and the user field, a user can make multiple posts, but a post can only be created by one user.

-Here are some common SQLAlchemy methods, most used in this app, and their purposes:
+Here are some common SQLAlchemy methods, most are used in this app, and their purposes:

-- commit: db.session.commit(): Commits the current transaction, saving all changes made during the transaction to the database.
+- **commit**: db.session.commit(): Commits the current transaction, saving all changes made during the transaction to the database.

-- delete: db.session.delete(instance): Marks an instance (record) for deletion from the database.
+- **delete**: db.session.delete(instance): Marks an instance (record) for deletion from the database.
 The change is finalized when commit() is called.

-- session: db.session: Represents the database session used to manage and persist operations on objects and transactions.
+- **session**: db.session: Represents the database session used to manage and persist operations on objects and transactions.
 It's the main interface for interacting with the database.

-- select: db.select([columns]): Constructs a SQL SELECT statement to query data from the database.
+- **select**: db.select([columns]): Constructs a SQL SELECT statement to query data from the database.
 It's used to retrieve records based on certain criteria.

-- add: db.session.add(instance): Adds a new instance (record) to the session to be inserted into the database upon commit.
+- **add**: db.session.add(instance): Adds a new instance (record) to the session to be inserted into the database upon commit.

-- query: db.session.query(Model): Creates a query object for the specified model, allowing you to retrieve data from the database using various filtering and ordering methods.
+- **query**: db.session.query(Model): Creates a query object for the specified model, allowing you to retrieve data from the database using various filtering and ordering methods.

-- filter: query.filter(condition): Adds filtering conditions to a query, returning only the records that match the specified condition.
+- **filter**: query.filter(condition): Adds filtering conditions to a query, returning only the records that match the specified condition.

-- filter_by: query.filter_by(**kwargs): Adds filtering conditions to a query using keyword arguments to specify column-value pairs.
+- **filter_by**: query.filter_by(**kwargs): Adds filtering conditions to a query using keyword arguments to specify column-value pairs.

-- scalar: query.scalar(): Executes the query and returns a single scalar result, which is the first column of the first row in the result set.
+- **scalar**: query.scalar(): Executes the query and returns a single scalar result, which is the first column of the first row in the result set.

-- scalars: query.scalars(): Executes the query and returns an iterator of scalar results, which are the values of the first column for all rows in the result set.
+- **scalars**: query.scalars(): Executes the query and returns an iterator of scalar results, which are the values of the first column for all rows in the result set.

-- all: query.all(): Executes the query and returns all results as a list of instances.
+- **all**: query.all(): Executes the query and returns all results as a list of instances.

-- first: query.first(): Executes the query and returns the first result, or None if no result is found.
+- **first**: query.first(): Executes the query and returns the first result, or None if no result is found.

-- update: query.update(values): Performs a bulk update operation on the records that match the query's filter conditions, setting the specified column values.
+- **update**: query.update(values): Performs a bulk update operation on the records that match the query's filter conditions, setting the specified column values.

-- rollback: db.session.rollback(): Rolls back the current transaction, undoing any changes made during the transaction.
+- **rollback**: db.session.rollback(): Rolls back the current transaction, undoing any changes made during the transaction.

 ---